 Throughout Canada, medicinal marijuana has been available for plenty of forms of well being, including arthritis, since 2001.
 Although cannabis can not heal arthritis or delay the development of the condition, some people say it helps alleviate their symptoms.

 “Medicinal marijuana” refers to any drug or active ingredient made from cannabis intended for the purposes of medicine.
 The federal government governs the supply of medicinal cannabis in Canada and limits cultivation and sale.
-Although cannabis not use for medical purposes is now legal in Canada and can originate from plant origins close to or close to prescription cannabis, the Arthritis Society advises receiving a medical cannabis certificate from a licensed healthcare provider.
+Although cannabis not use for medical purposes is now legal in Canada, they even have options for weed delivery in Vancouver.
+The Arthritis Society advises receiving a medical cannabis certificate from a licensed healthcare provider.
 For the person who medicates themselves with marijuana is not a healthy substitute for a doctor or nurse’s supervised treatment.

 In compliance with the recommendations of the Canadian Rheumatology Society, rheumatology patients under the age of 25 will not be treated with medicinal cannabis.